Launching soon for Airbnb hosts and short term rental operators

 Generate structured records

-Parse trips, mileage, participation activities, transactions, and property management work automatically.
+Field Ledger's rule-based parser extracts trips, mileage, participation activities, transactions, and property management work from each entry.

 Review with confidence